karatelabs/karate/README.md

 And match response /Envelope/Body/QueryUsageBalanceResponse == read('expected-response.xml')
 ```

-Here is a working example of calling a SOAP service from the Karate project test-suite: [`soap.feature`](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/soap.feature).
-See also the [demos](karate-demo) for an example: [`soap.feature`](karate-demo/src/test/java/demo/soap/soap.feature).
+A [working example](karate-junit4/src/test/java/com/intuit/karate/junit4/demos/soap.feature) of calling a SOAP service can be found within the Karate project test-suite.
+Refer to the [demos](karate-demo) for another example: [`soap.feature`](karate-demo/src/test/java/demo/soap/soap.feature).

-There are more examples that show various ways of parameter-izing and dynamically manipulating SOAP requests.
-Karate is quite flexible, and allows you to choose options and evolve a pattern for tests - that fits your environment: [`xml.feature`](karate-junit4/src/test/java/com/intuit/karate/junit4/xml/xml.feature)
+More examples are available that showcase various ways of parameter-izing and dynamically manipulating SOAP requests in a data-driven fashion.
+Karate is quite flexible, and provides multiple options for you to evolve patterns that fit your environment, as you can see here: [`xml.feature`](karate-junit4/src/test/java/com/intuit/karate/junit4/xml/xml.feature).

 # Managing Headers, SSL, Timeouts and HTTP Proxy
 ## `configure`